-On the very evening (July 13, 2020) of the day when I survived a hit-and-run while Traveling at the Speed of Bike in the place I call home (which was the very first crash under the city’s new Vulnerable Road User Ordinance, which is the first VRU ordinance in any city in the southeastern USA), the Dunwoody City Council unanimously passed an ordinance that reclassifies every single sidewalk (65 miles worth) in the metro Atlanta suburb-city of Dunwoody, Georgia as a de facto multiuse path, enabling the legal access of it by bike riders and others of all ages using human-powered transportation.
+On the very evening (July 13, 2020) of the day when I survived a hit-and-run while Traveling at the Speed of Bike in the place I call home (which was the very first crash under the city’s new Vulnerable Road User Ordinance, which is the first VRU ordinance in any city in the southeastern USA — if interested, you can see that footage here), the Dunwoody City Council unanimously passed an ordinance that reclassifies every single sidewalk (65 miles worth) in the metro Atlanta suburb-city of Dunwoody, Georgia as a de facto multiuse path, enabling the legal access of it by bike riders and others of all ages using human-powered transportation.
 Here’s a link to the ordinance to read more.

 I actually didn’t advocate for it (I asked for this on March 20 and was told no).
 I know there are many reasons why bike riders do not belong on sidewalks (and I personally recommend avoiding especially busy routes used by walkers, runners, and those traveling by foot to religious services such as at the synogogue on the street where I was almost killed — as well as stopping, moving out of the way, and waiting when someone on foot or wheelchair is heading toward you).
 However, this decision by my city is good.
 Here’s why: